 I had a little bit of 0.4mm silver wire left, so I started weaving them into little petals.
 Pearl yellow for the outline, and clear yellow for the centre.

-On my first attempted I snapped a wire on a bend!
-You have to pull them so that they are secure, but I was a bit too aggressive with that one…
+On my first attempt, I snapped a wire on a bend!
+You do have to pull them so that they are secure, but I was a bit too aggressive with that one…

 I made five petals for a flower, and two smaller petals of just green beads to represent leaves.

 The last time I tried something like this, I twisted all the wires together to form the stem, but it was quite hard to attach to a hair comb… I then learnt about a useful thing called a bead sieve.
 It has little holes for you to feed small wires through, to organise it better.

 It looks so messy underneath!
 Fortunately no-one is going to see this when it is being worn, so don’t worry about it too much.
 I plan on covering this later anyway.